mzbac/flux.swift/README.md

 - Swift 6.0
 - Apple Silicon Mac

+## Features

+- 🚀 Fast inference on Apple Silicon using MLX
+- 📦 Support for quantized models (4-bit, 8-bit)
+- 💾 **NEW: Save and load pre-quantized weights for 3-5x faster loading**
+- 🎨 Multiple model variants (Schnell, Dev, Kontext)
+- 🖼️ Image-to-image generation with Kontext model
+- 🎭 LoRA support for fine-tuned models

 ## Installation

 Add FLUX Swift to your project using Swift Package Manager.
 Add the following dependency to your `Package.swift` file: